 - Establishing an administrative office;

-- Providing information to students for the purpose of enrolling students, or providing student support services from a physical site operated by or on behalf of the institution in the state;
+- Providing information to students to enroll students, or provide student support services from a physical site operated by or on behalf of the institution in the state;

 - Offering a “short course” that requires more than twenty contact hours in one six-month period;